ontola/home/_posts/2018-07-12-api-design.md

 Keep in mind that the links that you use should preferably resolve to some document that explains what your concept represents.
 A good starting point to find relevant concepts is [schema.org](https://schema.org).

 ## Offer various serialization options
 Be as flexible as possible in your serialization options.
-For many MVC frameworks, the amount of effort required to add new serializers is not that bad.
-For example, we wrote [a library for Ruby on Rails](https://github.com/argu-co/rdf-serializers) to serialize to JSON-LD, RDF/XML, N3, N-triples and Turtle.
-Use the aforementioned HTTP accept header to handle content negotiation.
+Someone who uses your API might be good at dealing with JSON, but may not know how to work with XML.
+Serializing an in-memory object to various serialization options is often not that complicated.
+If you use Ruby on Rails, check out our [rdf-serializers library](https://github.com/argu-co/rdf-serializers) which supports JSON-LD, RDF/XML, N3, N-triples and Turtle.
+Use the [aforementioned](#your-api-endpoint-is-your-website) HTTP accept header to handle content negotiation.

 ## Standardize index pages and pagination
 You’re probably going to need index pages with pagination.
 How to deal with that?
 Pagination is not a trivial problem, but luckily for you, you’re not the first to encounter it.
 Don’t try to reinvent the wheel; use something that already exists, such as [W3C activity stream collections](https://www.w3.org/TR/activitystreams-core/#collections) or [Hydra collections](http://www.hydra-cg.com/spec/latest/core/#collections).